shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_11/README.md

 - Users' web browsers will then choose one of the IP addresses to connect to, distributing the traffic among the web servers.

-**Steps to Implement Multivalue Routing Policy in AWS Route 53:**
+### Steps to Create Multivalue Routing Policy in AWS Route 53

+**Step 1: Create Health Checks for both regions:**

-1. Sign in to the AWS Management Console and navigate to the Route 53 dashboard.
+1. Click on "Create Health Check" in the AWS Route 53 dashboard.
+2. Enter a name for the health check, e.g., "Mumbai Health Check."
+3. Enter the IP Address of the machine in the Mumbai region (First Machine) that you want to monitor.
+4. Click on "Next."
+5. Configure additional settings as needed for the health check.

-2. Click on "Create Record Set" for the domain you want to configure.
+6. Click on "Create Health Check" to save the settings.
+7. Repeat the above steps to create a health check for another region, e.g., "Sydney Health Check."

+**Step 2: Create Multivalue Records for mumbai region in Route 53:**

+1. Click on "Hosted Zones" in the AWS Route 53 dashboard.
-3. Select "Multivalue" from the Routing Policy drop-down menu.
+2. Select your domain name from the list.
+3. Click on "Create Record" to add a new record set for your domain.

-4. Enter the desired values for "Name" and "Type."
-For example, "www" and "A."
+4. Enter the record name as "www" or any subdomain you prefer.

-5. In the "Value" field, add the IP addresses or resource records of the web servers hosting your application.

-6. Click "Define Health Check" to configure health checks for each resource.
-This ensures that only healthy resources are returned in the DNS response.

-7. Configure the health checks with the appropriate settings, such as the protocol, port, and threshold for health checks.
+5. Enter the public IP address of the machine in the Mumbai region in the "Value" field.
+6. Set the TTL (Time-to-Live) as 1 minute (1M).
+7. For the routing policy, choose "Multivalue Answer."
+8. Select the health check you created earlier for the Mumbai region.
+9. Enter a unique Record ID for this record.
+10. Click on "Create Records" to create the multivalue answer record for the Mumbai region.

+**Step 3: Add Multivalue Answer Record for Sydney Region:**

+1. Click on "Create Record" to add another record set for your domain.
+2. Enter the record name as "www" or any subdomain you prefer.
+3. Enter the public IP address of the machine in the Sydney region in the "Value" field.
+4. Set the TTL (Time-to-Live) as 1 minute (1M).
+5. For the routing policy, choose "Multivalue Answer."
+6. Select the health check you created earlier for the Sydney region.
+7. Enter a unique Record ID for this record.
+8. Click on "Create Records" to create the multivalue answer record for the Sydney region.

-8. Review the settings and click "Create" to apply the Multivalue Routing Policy.
+**Step 4: Verify the Multivalue Routing Policy:**

-By using the Multivalue Routing Policy, you can distribute traffic across multiple resources, making your application more resilient to failures and providing a better user experience.
-Additionally, Route 53 will only return IP addresses of healthy resources, ensuring that users are directed to functioning web servers.
+1. Now, you can check the domain name in multiple systems to observe how the multivalue routing policy returns different IP addresses based on health checks and DNS resolvers.

+By following these steps, you have successfully configured a Multivalue Routing Policy in AWS Route 53, enhancing the availability and load balancing capabilities of your website across different regions.